Are there any financial implications of committing adultery?

 Divorces which are suffused in feelings of resentment will often be more expensive than more amicable break-ups because each party is more likely to engage a lawyer (who have fees) and matters can even end up in court (which also have fees).

 If you are able to put these feelings aside, you may be able to reach an agreement without spending thousands and thus apply for a quick divorce online.

 What is the view of adultery by the courts?

 Adultery can increase the likelihood of divorce negotiations breaking down and ending up in court.

-However, the court will not treat a divorce which is caused by adultery any differently from a divorce which has non-adulterous roots.
+However, the court will not treat a divorce that is caused by adultery any differently from a divorce that has non-adulterous roots.